Join Advanced League and Weekly League to have amazing fun!

 Nate is Iverson with bigger muscles, fewer years, and less basketball smarts.

+He would certainly be a lot more valuable to contending teams and thus much easier to move.
 That Hamilton contract extension is such a head scratcher.
 I think it's Dumars' second worst move in his tenure as Pistons' GM, right behind the Darko blunder.

 No need to 'Skip to my Lou' when you have a 'Freight Train' sir!